-- (1) The municipality may suspend or revoke a licence if a service provider failed to comply with any of the terms and conditions of the licence or any other provision of this by-law, or any national or provincial legislation regulating the collection, transportation or disposal of waste or any other grounds considered by the municipality as substantive reason to revoke or suspend a licence. - (2) The municipality must give a licensed service provider written notice of the intended suspension or revocation of his or her licence and thirty days from the date of issuing the notification to submit reasons for such action not to be taken by the municipality. - (3) Irrespective of a representation being made by the licensed service provider, the municipality must notify him or her of its decision within 14 days after expiry of the time given for response.
+- (1) The municipality may suspend or revoke a licence if a service provider failed to comply with any of the terms and conditions of the licence or any other provision of this by-law, or any national or provincial legislation regulating the collection, transportation or disposal of waste or any other grounds considered by the municipality as substantive reason to revoke or suspend a licence. - (2) The municipality must give a licensed service provider written notice of the intended suspension or revocation of his or her licence to submit reasons within thirty days from the date of issuing the notification why such action should not to be taken by the municipality. - (3) Irrespective of a representation being made by the licensed service provider, the municipality must notify him or her of its decision within 14 days after expiry of the time given for response.